Learning before earning

 Mine rescue services and testing facilities

 Working in mining involves numerous hazards.
-In addition to everyday accidents at work, mining accidents occur time and again, claiming a large number of lives.
+In addition to everyday work accidents, mining accidents regularly occur, claiming a large number of lives.
 Since the mid-19th century, not only has the amount of coal mined increased, but so has the number of underground explosions.
-Coal mining releases methane, which becomes explosive when mixed with air in certain concentrations, forming what is known as firedamp.
-Coal dust is also a potential source of explosion.
+Coal mining releases methane, which becomes explosive when mixed with air in certain concentrations, forming what is known as ‘firedamp’.
+Coal dust is another potential source of explosion.

-The most devastating accidents are caused by combined firedamp and coal dust explosions, which can travel several hundred metres through the mine workings.
-The exhibition focuses on the specific accident hazards in mining and commemorates the serious mining accidents in the Ruhr area.
-In a simulated training room, it familiarises visitors with the work of the mine rescue service using training and rescue equipment and pays tribute to their commitment and achievements.
-Models, experimental setups and test objects from the Tremonia experimental mine in Dortmund and the Derne mining test track also demonstrate the successful efforts to improve mine safety.
+The most devastating accidents are the result of combined firedamp and coal dust explosions, which can travel several hundred metres through the mine structure.
+This exhibition focuses on specific accident hazards in mining and commemorates serious mining accidents in the Ruhr area.
+In a simulated training room, training and rescue equipment familiarises visitors with the work of the mine rescue unit and the exhibits pay tribute to their commitment and achievements.
+Models, experimental setups and test objects from Dortmund’s Tremonia experimental mine and Derne’s mining test track also demonstrate successful improvements in mine safety.

 I had a comrade